ubc-library-rc/gis-ArcGIS-Storymap/index.md

 ---
 layout: default
-title: Creating Storymap in ArcGIS Online
+title: Outline
 nav_order: 1
+has_children: true
+has_toc: false
 ---

 ## Note: this workshop is in development and not yet complete.